 - Drinking red wine in moderation (optional)

-The Mediterranean diet traditionally includes fruits, vegetables and grains.
-For example, residents of Greece average six or more servings a day of antioxidant-rich fruits and vegetables.
+The Mediterranean diet traditionally includes fruits, vegetables, pasta and rice.
+For example, residents of Greece eat very little red meat and average nine servings a day of antioxidant-rich fruits and vegetables.

-Grains in the Mediterranean region are typically whole grain and usually contain very few unhealthy trans fats, and bread is an important part of the diet.
-However, throughout the Mediterranean region, bread is eaten plain or dipped in olive oil — not eaten with butter or margarine, which contains saturated or trans fats.
+Grains in the Mediterranean region are typically whole grain and usually contain very few unhealthy trans fats, and bread is an important part of the diet there.
+However, throughout the Mediterranean region, bread is eaten plain or dipped in olive oil — not eaten with butter or margarines, which contain saturated or trans fats.

 Nuts are another part of a healthy Mediterranean diet.
-Nuts are high in fat, but most of the fat is healthy.
+Nuts are high in fat (approximately 80 percent of their calories come from fat), but most of the fat is not saturated.
 Because nuts are high in calories, they should not be eaten in large amounts — generally no more than a handful a day.
-For the best nutrition, avoid candied or honey-roasted and heavily salted nuts.
+Avoid candied or honey-roasted and heavily salted nuts.

-The focus of the Mediterranean diet isn't on limiting total fat consumption, but rather on choosing healthier types of fat.
+The focus of the Mediterranean diet isn't on limiting total fat consumption, but rather to make wise choices about the types of fat you eat.
 The Mediterranean diet discourages saturated fats and hydrogenated oils (trans fats), both of which contribute to heart disease.

-The Mediterranean diet typically includes a moderate amount of wine, usually red wine.
-This means no more than 5 ounces (148 milliliters) of wine daily for women of all ages and men older than age 65 and no more than 10 ounces (296 milliliters) of wine daily for younger men.
-More than this may increase the risk of health problems, including increased risk of certain types of cancer.
+The Mediterranean diet typically includes a moderate amount of wine.
+This means no more than 5 ounces (148 milliliters) of wine daily for women (or men over age 65), and no more than 10 ounces (296 milliliters) of wine daily for men under age 65.

 If you're unable to limit your alcohol intake to the amounts defined above, if you have a personal or family history of alcohol abuse, or if you have heart or liver disease, refrain from drinking wine or any other alcohol.